-We assessed quality of trials based on the predefined criteria listed in Appendix B, which were submitted to the Health Resources Commission in December 2001.
-We rated the internal validity of each trial based on the methods used for randomization, allocation concealment, and blinding; the similarity of compared groups at baseline; maintenance of comparable groups; adequate reporting of dropouts, attrition, crossover, adherence, and contamination; loss to followup, and the use of intention-to-treat analysis.
+We assessed quality of trials based on the predefined criteria listed in Appendix B. We rated the internal validity of each trial based on the methods used for randomization, allocation concealment, and blinding; the similarity of compared groups at baseline; maintenance of comparable groups; adequate reporting of dropouts, attrition, crossover, adherence, and contamination; loss to followup, and the use of intention-to-treat analysis.
 External validity of trials was assessed based on adequately describing the study population, similarity of patients to other populations to whom the intervention would be applied, control group receiving comparable treatment, funding source, and role of the funder.

-Overall quality was assigned based on criteria developed by the US Preventive Services Task Force and the National Health Service Centre for Reviews and Dissemination (UK).
-12, 13 Trials that had a fatal flaw in one or more categories were rated poor-quality; trials that met all criteria were rated good-quality; the remainder were rated fair-quality.
+Overall quality was assigned based on criteria developed by the US Preventive Services Task Force and the National Health Service Centre for Reviews and Dissemination (UK).^{12, 13} Trials that had a fatal flaw in one or more categories were rated poor-quality; trials that met all criteria were rated good-quality; the remainder were rated fair-quality.
 As the "fair-quality" category is broad, studies with this rating vary in their strengths and weaknesses: the results of some fair-quality studies are unlikely to be valid, while others are probably or likely to be valid.
 A "poor-quality" trial is not valid-the results are at least as likely to reflect flaws in the study design rather than true differences between the compared drugs.
 A particular randomized trial might receive two different ratings: one for efficacy and another for adverse events.